15 Top Paddle Board Accessories: Needs & Fun-to-Haves

 2. PFD or Life Jacket

 PFDs vary widely in style, comfort level and price.
-We suggest you try on several brands and types and choose one that fits your body well.
+We suggest you try on several brands and types and then choose one that fits your body well.
 If it’s not comfortable, you’ll hate wearing it.

 This vest-style inflatable PFD is super low-profile